haikuginger/beekeeper/README.md

 ####actions

 `actions` is the key element of each `APIObject`. `actions` is an object that contains an arbitrary number of `action` objects related to that `APIObject`, keyed by name.
-Each `action` contains an `endpoint` key, the value of which must relate to one of the previously-defined `Endpoint` objects, and one of the HTTP methods available on that `Endpoint`.
+Each `action` contains an `endpoint` key, the value of which must relate to one of the previously-defined `Endpoint` objects, and a `method` key that contains one of the HTTP methods available on that `Endpoint`.
+If `method` isn't present, the method is assumed to be `GET`.

 Each `action` may also optionally contain a `mimetype` object and a `variables` object.
 The `variables` object behaves similarly to those places at the `Endpoint` and `API` levels; it will add to and override any values defined at a higher level, and will be filled by arguments and keyword arguments presented during execution.